The Latest Sun is Sinking Fast

 Installation photo by Tom Van Eynde.

-This project partially supported by a grant from the Illinois Arts Council, a state agency.
+This project partially supported by a grant from the Illinois Arts Council.